GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-3.md

 </details>

-Add a comment `Update the template property of the @Component decorator to display the value housingLocationId.` above the code block, and press enter to trigger the code update from copilot.
+Now ask copilot to `Update the template property of the @Component decorator to display the value housingLocationId.`.

 <details>
   <summary>Hint - Possible Solution</summary>